tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

-__If you meet any unexpected problems when running the code, or want to report bugs, please STOP here__.
-Go to the following link instead and fill out the information there: https://github.com/tensorpack/tensorpack/issues/new?template=unexpected-problems---bugs.md
+# If you meet any unexpected problems when running the code, or want to report bugs, please STOP here.
+Go to the following link instead and fill out the information there:
+https://github.com/tensorpack/tensorpack/issues/new?template=unexpected-problems---bugs.md